nazavode/automaton/README.rst

 .. image:: docs/source/_static/trafficlight.png
    :alt: Traffic Light Graph
-   :align: center

 Keep your docstrings tidy!
 --------------------------

 Since *automata are classes* here, it would be great to have a textual representation of the automaton's behaviour in our docstrings.
-What about having a representation that updates itself in order to stay up-to-date with the actual code?
+What about having one that updates itself in order to stay up-to-date with the actual code?

 Here you have it:

 .. code-block:: python